 #8 – Boost the Students’ Confidence With Mock interviews

-Do you remember that time in school, when you were scared to go in front of the class and speak?
+Do you remember that time in school when you were scared to go in front of the class and speak?
 Not a fun situation to be in, right?

-This is usually most useful for college students and you can have a set of mock interview questions prepared, depending on their main focus subject or common career interests.
+This is usually most useful for college students, and you can have a set of mock interview questions prepared, depending on their main focus subject or common career interests.

 Before the mock interview, give the students an introduction to what to expect during such interviews, how they should present themselves and how they would be assessed.
-This would give them time to prepare and you could also use these metrics for evaluation.
+This would give them time to prepare, and you could also use these metrics for evaluation.

 #9 – Note Taking and Self-Reflections

-Haven’t we all faced that situation where we got tons of instructions about a task, to only end up not remembering much of it and missing out on completing them?
+Haven’t we all faced that situation where we got tons of instructions about a task, only to end up not remembering much of it and missing out on completing them?